 Most consumers lead busy lives and make the majority of their purchase decision in just a few seconds.
-With so many product choices available and so little time to choose, more companies these days are choosing custom flexible packaging to make their products easier to use, provide an interactive experience and reduce packaging expenses.
+With so many product choices available and so little time to choose, more companies these days are choosing custom flexible packaging.
+Of course, this packaging makes their products easier to use, provides an interactive experience, and reduces packaging expenses.
 Recent innovations like dual-chamber stand up pouches and self-heating/self-cooling pouches are just a couple examples of some new types of flexible packaging that easily allows consumers to use a product on the go.
 As popularity continues to spread across different markets, we will see flexible packaging continue to evolve and advance in reaction to consumer and industry trends.

 Increasing Exposure for Health and Beauty Markets

 Bath and beauty companies are benefiting from flexible packaging because sachets and pouches allow consumers to easily travel with the product or sample the product before purchasing a larger amount.
-Flexible packaging’s durable material allows it to seal and protect sensitive contents like lotions, oils, masques, shampoos, etc. The vitamin market is another one that uses a lot of flexible packaging because sachets, pouches and flex sticks can be used for protecting and transporting pills, capsules, effervescent tabs, drink powders and more.
+Flexible packaging’s durable material allows it to seal and protect sensitive contents like lotions, oils, masques, shampoos, etc. The vitamin market is another one that uses a lot of flexible packaging.
+Sachets, pouches, and flex sticks can be used for protecting and transporting pills, capsules, effervescent tabs, drink powders, and more.
 Flexible packaging is well-suited to the health and beauty industries because both make individually sized (single serving) products that are made to travel or be a product sample.

 The Future of Flexible Packaging

-Over the coming years, the flexible packaging segment will continue to expand and grow because more and more companies want their product’s packaging to serve multiple purposes.
-Custom flexible packaging provides various markets a way to possibly reduce packaging costs while impressing consumers with its design and function.
-Companies and industries are also using flexible packaging as a marketing tool to offer samples or travel sizes of their products without impairing the larger product’s graphics, colors, and other design aspects.
-Flexible packaging is here to stay and will continue to grow in popularity across almost all industries, especially as more innovations and uses emerge as a response to high consumer demand.
+Over the coming years, the flexible packaging segment will continue to expand and grow.
+This is because more and more companies want their product’s packaging to serve multiple purposes.
+Custom flexible packaging provides various markets a way to possibly reduce packaging costs.
+This is all while impressing consumers with its design and function.
+Companies and industries are also using flexible packaging as a marketing tool to offer samples or travel sizes of their products.
+In short, without impairing the larger product’s graphics, colors, and other design aspects.
+Flexible packaging is here to stay and will continue to grow in popularity across almost all industries.
+This is especially true as more innovations and uses emerge as a response to high consumer demand.